github/opensource.guide/overviews/desktop/index.md

 Navigate to the changes tab and press **Commit** to create your first commit.
 Every time you change files, you'll need to create a new commit.
 Commits are like saving a file — it tells Git that you'd like to remember this point in history.

 Make as many commits as you like locally — no one but you can see commits until you push them to GitHub.com.
-Git

 <a id="pushit" title="Push your code" class="toc-item"></a>
 ## Push your code to GitHub.com